 Canvas is the primary learning management system (LMS) at Iowa State University.
 It gives you the ability to quickly share course materials, provide easy-to-use tools to communicate and collaborate with students, co-instructors, and Teaching Assistants (TAs).
-The table of contents introduces you to the key components in your course shell.

-Canvas has two levels of navigation: global navigation and course navigation.
+Canvas has two levels of navigation: Global navigation and course navigation.